underdogg-forks/cleanninja/docs/vendors.rst

 Let’s take a closer look at each section:

-- **Organization**: Enter details about the vendor's company, including the company name, ID number, VAT number, website address and telephone number.
+- **Organization**: Enter details about the vendor's plan, including the plan name, ID number, VAT number, website address and telephone number.
 - **Contacts**: Enter the name, email address and phone number of your contact person for this vendor.
 You can enter as many contact people as you like.
 To add more contact people, click +Add Contact.
 - **Address**: Enter the vendor's street address.
 - **Additional Info**: Enter the vendor's currency, and any other private notes or reminders you wish to add (don’t worry - no one can see them but you.)